showpass/showpass-wordpress-plugin/README.md

 There are two options, you can display a button, to open a calendar in a pop up, or embed the calendar directly into the page

-_**If you have an event that spans multiple days, each day of the event will be highlighted on the calendar, this is a known issue and will be fixed shortly**_

 ## 11.1.
 Shortcode `[showpass_calendar_widget]`

 This shortcode will display a button to users to open up the calendar in a pop up